 If you visit on Easter Weekend (16 and 17 April), the Chocolate Scone will be swapped for a Parmesan Cheese and Salted Egg Yolk scone.
 Now does that sound interesting or what?
 Cheese scones are common enough, but how often do you come across a salted egg yolk scone?

 One of the negative points about Mandarin Oriental’s afternoon tea is that they only offer the choice of one drink, which seems quite ungenerous.
 Most hotels offer at least 2 drinks, and some even have unlimited drinks.
 To make the most of my precious choice, I went for an iced coffee.
 I didn’t want to squander my choice on a pot of tea which will grow cold well before the end of the afternoon tea session, and which I can easily brew at home using a teabag.
 And also because it was a sweltering day.

-Check out other reviews of Afternoon Tea places in Singapore
+Check out other reviews of Afternoon Tea places in Singapore and Afternoon Tea discounts

 - Shangri-La Rose Veranda

 - Sofitel Singapore City Centre 1864 Lobby Bar

 - Conrad Centennial Lobby Bar